xTool S1 Review, Video, and Projects

 Air Assist

 Get an air assist module.
 It will remove frustration exponentially when cutting and also help to keep the laser clean.
-I have a manual (set the power) and an automatic air assist and both work well, but I’m loving the automatic air assist with the S1.
+I have a manual (set the power) and an automatic air assist and both work well, but I’m loving the Smart air assist with the S1.

 The air assist should come with all lasers – it makes a drastic difference with wood, so please invest in this addition.